mengqian989/vzlib/medinfo2019/README.md

 Observations:

 - Using all fields (title+abstract+fulltext) achieved the best performance in ari, followed by title+abs, then title.
-- Cluster number (k) = 6 performed the best for title+abstract+fulltext.
-For title+abs and title, k = 2 resulted in good performance.
+- Optimum cluster number (k) became more incoherent for title+abstract+fulltext and smaller (k = 2) for title+abs and title.
+It may be because the data set is small and it's more difficult to identify underlying clusters.
 - When using only titles, maximin clustering worked better than kmeans.

-Since this is a controlled experiment and we know there're four classes in advance, it would be more appropriate to compare the three cases above only for four clusters (i.e., only look at k=4).
+Since we know there're four classes in advance, it would be more appropriate to compare the three cases above only for four clusters (i.e., only look at k=4).

 ```bash
 $ less brca_top4_eval_all.csv | grep ",4,0." | sort -t',' -k11 -nr | head -5